 The Secret Garden of George Washington Carver Literature Guide

 A passion for service can begin at a very young age.
 “The Secret Garden of George Washington Carver” chronicles the inspirational life of George Washington Carver.
-This beautifully illustrated book goes beyond Carver’s acclaim as a scientist, celebrating his triumphs in the face of discrimination and his life-long desire to help others.
+This beautifully illustrated book goes beyond Carver’s acclaim as an African American scientist, celebrating his triumphs in the face of discrimination and his life-long desire to help others.

 Literature Guide by Maureen Klein